Max Rady College of Medicine

 3. Metastasis (M): whether the cancer has spread from the primary site to other parts of the body

-A summary cancer stage is calculated and recorded in the Cancer Registry, based on the detailed tumour, node and metastasis data collected.
+For data collected from 2004 to 2017, a summary cancer stage is calculated and recorded in the Cancer Registry, based on the detailed tumour, node and metastasis data collected.
 Summary cancer stage is likely the simplest way to categorize severity of cancer.
 However, in some cases summary cancer stage has sublevels such as IIa, IIb, etc., so it may need to be further truncated to get summary stage values I, II, III and IV.
 In Lix et al. (2016), cancer stage was collapsed into summary cancer stage I (least severe) to stage IV (most severe) and unknown stage.

-• AJCC 6th Edition guidelines from 2004-2009; and
+• AJCC6 - summary stage following the AJCC 6th edition guidelines for data from 2004-2009;

 • the tumour is not accessible for biopsy;